Vusal Huseynov: Civil service career

-In 2005, Vusal Huseynov joined as an advisor to the Secretariat of newly established Anti-Corruption Commission of Azerbaijan Republic.
-At this post he was also acting as Secretary of inter-agency working group on improvement of legislation.
-He duties included liaising with government institutions involved in anti-corruption activities and media and coordinated relations with civil society institutions and international partners.
+In 2005, Vusal Huseynov joined as an advisor to the Secretariat of the newly established Anti-Corruption Commission of Azerbaijan Republic.
+At this post, he was also acting as Secretary of the inter-agency working group on improvement of legislation.
+He duties included liaising with government institutions involved in anti-corruption activities and the media, and coordinated relations with civil society institutions and international partners.
 He acted as an expert for the Council on State Support to NGO's under the President of the Republic of Azerbaijan to evaluate all grant applications covering the areas of governance and fight against corruption for the grant year of 2008-2010.
 His responsibilities also included evaluation and monitoring of reports within National Anti-Corruption Strategies.
-In 2011 with the post of senior advisor he had a break in his civil service career due to education in USA.
+In 2011, with the post of senior advisor, he had a break in his civil service career due to education in the USA.